-The Company's point-in-time exposure to losses related to credit risk of a derivative counterparty is limited to the amount of any net gains that may have accrued with a counterparty.
+The Company's point-in-time exposure to losses related to credit risk of a derivative counterparty is limited to the amount of any net gains that may have accrued with a particular counterparty.
 Gross derivative counterparty exposure is measured as the total fair value (including accrued interest) of all outstanding contracts in a gain position excluding any offsetting contracts in a loss position and the impact of collateral on hand.
-The Company limits the risk of credit losses from derivative counterparties by: using investment grade counterparties; entering into master netting arrangements which permit the offsetting of contracts in a loss position in the case of a counterparty default; and entering into Credit Support Annex agreements, whereby collateral must be provided when the exposure exceeds a certain threshold.
+The Company limits the risk of credit losses from derivative counterparties by: using investment grade counterparties, entering into master netting arrangements which permit the offsetting of contracts in a loss position in the case of a counterparty default and entering into Credit Support Annex agreements whereby collateral must be provided when the exposure exceeds a certain threshold.
 All contracts are held with counterparties rated BBB+ or higher.
-As at December 31, 2020, the percentage of the Company's derivative exposure with counterparties rated AA- or higher was 20 per cent (2019 - 23 per cent).
-The Company's exposure to credit risk was mitigated by \$16,696 fair value of collateral held as security as at December 31, 2020 (2019 - \$12,038).
+As at December 31, 2021, the percentage of the Company's derivative exposure with counterparties rated AA- or higher was 17 per cent (2020 - 20 per cent).
+The Company's exposure to credit risk was mitigated by \$10,121 fair value of collateral held as security as at December 31, 2021 (2020 - \$16,696).

-As at December 31, 2020, the largest single counterparty exposure, without considering the impact of master netting agreements or the benefit of collateral held, was \$4,110 (2019 - \$3,047).
-The net exposure to this counterparty, after considering master netting agreements and the fair value of collateral held, was \$nil (2019 - \$nil).
-As at December 31, 2020, the total maximum credit exposure related to derivatives across all counterparties, without considering the impact of master netting agreements and the benefit of collateral held, was \$28,685 (2019 - \$20,144).
+As at December 31, 2021, the largest single counterparty exposure, without taking into consideration the impact of master netting agreements or the benefit of collateral held, was \$2,132 (2020 - \$4,110).
+The net exposure to this counterparty, after taking into consideration master netting agreements and the fair value of collateral held, was \$nil (2020 - \$nil).
+As at December 31, 2021, the total maximum credit exposure related to derivatives across all counterparties, without taking into consideration the impact of master netting agreements and the benefit of collateral held, was \$18,226 (2020 - \$28,685).